Pakistan and India step back from the brink, tensions simmer

 On Friday, four Indian troops and one civilian were killed in a clash with militants in the Indian-administered Kashmir, where a further three people were killed and one wounded from Pakistani shelling.

-Pakistan’s military said two people were killed and two wounded since Friday afternoon on Pakistan’s side of Kashmir from a barrage of Indian shelling.
+Pakistan’s military said two civilians were killed and two wounded since Friday afternoon on Pakistan’s side of Kashmir from a barrage of Indian shelling.

-Pakistani officials in Kashmir said the shelling stopped in the early hours of Saturday, but in a sign of the unease, residents say they are afraid another conflagration is likely.
+In a sign of the unease, residents say they are afraid another conflagration is likely.

 “The way situation is developing along the LoC makes me feel that both sides may collide head-on anytime now,” said Chaudhry Jahangir , a Pakistani resident of the Samahni sector in Kashmir.

-Additional reporting by Saad Sateed; Writing by Drazen Jorgic; Editing by Kim Coghill
+Additional reporting by Saad Sayeed; Writing by Drazen Jorgic; Editing by Kim Coghill and Muralikumar Anantharaman